Sk1458/FacultyFeedback/README.md

     - Communication
     - Engagement
     - Explanation quality
-  - Textbox for additional comments
+    - Additional Textbox for additional comments
 - **Forgot Password**: OTP sent to institutional email (`{roll}@acoe.edu.in`), handled via backend-only email logic.

 ### 📊 Faculty Performance Analysis using NLP
 - **NLP Sentiment Analysis**:
   - Sentiment-based scoring from student comments using **Stanford NLP**.
   - Sentiment categories like *Positive*, *Negative*, etc., used for detailed analysis.
+  - Filters Abusive words or sentances from the student given feedback and marks them as inappropriate

 ### 👨‍🏫 Faculty Dashboard
 - **Faculty Login** using ID, email, or mobile.